lammps/lammps/doc/src/pair_3b_table.rst

 due to the symmetry of the triplet.
 If element 2 and element 3 are not of the same type (e.g. SiCSi), there is no additional symmetry and the distance :math:`r_{ik}` is also varied from rmin to rmax in "N" steps.
-The angle :math:`\theta_{ijk}` is alsways varied in "2N" steps from (0.0 + 180.0/(4N)) to (180.0 - 180.0/(4N)).
+The angle :math:`\theta_{ijk}` is always varied in "2N" steps from (0.0 + 180.0/(4N)) to (180.0 - 180.0/(4N)).
 Therefore, the total number
 of table entries is "M = N * N * (N+1)" for the symmetric (element 2 and element 3
 are of the same type) and "M = 2 * N * N * N" for the general case (element 2 and element 3 are not of the same type).

-The forces on all three particles I, J, and K of a triplet of this type of thre-body interaction potential (:math:`\phi_3 (r_{ij}, r_{ik}, \theta_{ijk})`) lie within the plane defined by the three inter-particle distance vectors :math:`{\mathbf r}_{ij}`, :math:`{\mathbf r}_{ik}`, and :math:`{\mathbf r}_{jk}`.
+The forces on all three particles I, J, and K of a triplet of this type of three-body interaction potential (:math:`\phi_3 (r_{ij}, r_{ik}, \theta_{ijk})`) lie within the plane defined by the three inter-particle distance vectors :math:`{\mathbf r}_{ij}`, :math:`{\mathbf r}_{ik}`, and :math:`{\mathbf r}_{jk}`.